Wanneroo Supercars round: History

 Lowndes took his 91st career race victory in the ATCC and Supercars Championship during the 2013 event, breaking Skaife's previous record of 90.
 In 2014, Scott McLaughlin gave Volvo its first race victory in its return to the series, having last competed in 1986.
 Lowndes took his 16th and final Barbagallo race win in the Saturday race in 2016, opting to make an additional pitstop to most other cars and moving up from 22nd at pit exit to take the victory.
 The two other Triple Eight Race Engineering entries of Shane van Gisbergen and Jamie Whincup completed the podium in a repeat of the Holden Dealer Team feat of 1978.
 From 2017 to 2019, McLaughlin won three consecutive events, including winning the Sunday race in 2018 from 19th on the grid, a record at the circuit.

 The event was reformatted in 2019 to become a SuperNight event with races on Friday and Saturday night for the first time at the circuit.
 The 2020 event, again due to be held at night, was postponed indefinitely due to the COVID-19 pandemic.
 The event was later rescheduled to the end of October, however as a daylight event, before being cancelled altogether in August 2020.
 The 2021 event suffered the same fate and was again cancelled before the event returned for 2022.
 From 2023, the event returned to a daytime format.
 In 2025, the circuit became the first to host 100 championship races, with the 99th and 100th races won by Broc Feeney.

-The event is scheduled to be held at Wanneroo for the final time in 2026 with the Western Australian round scheduled to be held at the Perth Street Circuit from 2027.
+The event is scheduled to be held at Wanneroo for the final time in 2027 with the Western Australian round scheduled to be held at the Perth Park from 2028.